Premature ejaculation – the most common sexual problem in men?

 Premature ejaculation and lack of erection

-It might seem that premature ejaculation is a completely opposite problem to erectile dysfunction.
+It might seem that premature ejaculation is a totally opposite problem to erectile dysfunction.
 Yes and no. Both premature ejaculation and lack of erection may stem from fears and blocks of a similar emotional background.
-What is more, a traumatizing experience of premature ejaculation may make a man afraid of intimate relations, which would result in the lack of erection or erection fading during sexual intercourse.
-Not to mention the most obvious comparison – both premature ejaculation and impotence make sexual intercourse impossible or much shorter, leaving you with a sense of dissatisfaction and embarrassment, and destroying the relationship with your partner.
+What is more, a traumatizing experience of premature ejaculation may make a man afraid of intimate relations, which would result in the lack of erection or its fading during a sexual intercourse.
+Not to mention the most obvious comparison – both premature ejaculation and impotence make a sexual intercourse impossible or much shorter, leaving you with a sense of dissatisfaction and embarrassment, and destroying the relations between the partners.

 Lack of orgasm – how to achieve an orgasm?